5hrey45/spark-with-java/README.md

 - FlatMap
 - Filter
 - Read from disk
+- sortByKey
+- swapping the elements in the tuples
 - Keyword Ranking (most frequent keywords in a subtitle file which is not part of popular english words)